 Template Hierarchy

 By default, WordPress sets your site’s home page to display your latest blog posts.
 This page is called the blog posts index.
 You can also set your blog posts to display on a separate static page.
-The template file home.php
+The template file home.php is used to render the blog posts index, whether it is being used as the front page or on separate static page.
+If home.php does not exist, WordPress will use index.php.

 Work with either use latest post and static page homepage displays.